RoccoW36/assign2-react-movie-app/README.md

-# 🎬 Movie Review App – A Full-Stack React SPA
+# 🎬 Movies App – A Full-Stack React SPA

 **Author:** Martin Walsh
 **Demo:** [YouTube Walkthrough](to be added when recorded)